 Introductory graduate course in computer vision, machine leaning, and pattern recognition with real-time systems.
 The course will be divided into two parts: image and video processing.
 Image processing topics will include image formation, morphology and connected components, feature detection and representation, segmentation, and stereo imaging.
 Video processing techniques will focus on motion estimation, tracking, and object detection and recognition.

 The course will have programming homework assignments and a final project.
-Readings will be assigned in "Computer Vision: Algorithms and Applications" by Richard Szeliski as well as recent papers from top academic publications.
+Readings will be assigned in from the textbook as well as recent papers from top academic publications.

-Programming assignments will use Matlab as well as OpenCV.
+Programming assignments will use Matlab and OpenCV.